Last Updated on November 19, 2019

 Presentation of Plica Syndrome

-Synovial plica syndrome is diagnosis of exclusion.
+Synovial plica syndrome is a diagnosis of exclusion.
 The symptoms resemble or overlap with those of other pathology and the diagnosis may be difficult to arrive at.

 Pain increase with activity, especially with repeated knee flexion and extension as in climbing the stairs.
 [Sustained flexion of the knee increases pain while extension relieves it].
 Popping also relieves the pain.